mpanighetti/dnd5e-mote/species/brakko.md

 - _**Resistances:**_ Cold
 - _**Senses:**_ Darkvision 60 feet; Tremorsense 30 ft. when in liquid
 - _**Life Span:**_ 50-70 years on average

+As a brakko, you have the following special traits.

 _**Amphibious.**_ You can breathe air and water.